nitinkc/nitinkc.github.io/_posts/Java/2021-10-13-Optionals.md

 {% include toc title="Index" %}

 # Optional
-* New class Optional in java.util package.
+* New class in java.util package.
 * It is a Container to hold at most one value, like Collections and Arrays.
 * To represent a value if its present or absent.
 * Avoids any runtime NullPointerExceptions